-Loyalty is somewhat a thing of the past.
-Just because you’ve been with your insurer for years doesn’t mean much of anything anymore.
-If they feel they’ve got you for keeps, they’ll get you in the wallet.
-So, shop around.
+Insurance companies will reward you for loyalty.
+But just because you’ve been with your insurer for years doesn’t mean you shouldn’t shop around and compare car insurance prices.
 But, avoid jumping at the cheapest price, especially if they have a reputation for lousy service.
 Take advantage of the low introductory price and discounts.

 Speaking of car insurance discounts…that should be number 11.
 All insurers offer discounts for a wide variety of things.
 If you qualify, ask for every discount you can get.
 The money you can save is quite substantial.
 Make that a part of your search for the right insurance company for you.